How to Brew Compost Tea: The Organic Energy Drink for Plants

-Homemade Compost Tea is a concentrated solution of garden compost dissolved in water.
-A solution of compost tea makes it easy for the organic gardener to apply the beneficial microbes and other nutrients right where the plant needs it most: directly on to the plant's leaves and into its root system.
-And compost tea can be applied with each watering for growing larger and healthier plants.
+Homemade compost tea is a concentrated solution of garden compost dissolved in water.
+Compost tea makes it easy for the organic gardener to apply the beneficial microbes and other nutrients right where the plant needs it most: directly on to the plant's leaves and into its root system.
+And you can apply this organic fertilizer with each watering to grow larger and healthier plants.

-While there are many different models and sizes of commercial products available, making a simple and effective compost tea brewing system is easy and requires just a few common materials.
-All you need is a five-gallon bucket, some plastic tubing and an inexpensive air pump and a little compost to make a small compost tea brewing system.
+While there are many different models and sizes of commercial products available, making a simple and effective brewing system is easy and requires just a few common materials.
+All you need is a five-gallon bucket, some plastic tubing and an inexpensive air pump and a little compost.

 Making Homemade Compost Tea